albertobagnacani/Deblur/README.md

 ```
 python3 src/main.py
 ```
 A subset of the (hyper)parameters are defined in the `params.json` file.
+Note that this file is actually used by the `main.py` script.

 ## params.json file
 The `src/params.json` contains a list of (hyper)parameters to run the script: